-Become a positive change-maker by investing in our community shares for Huxhams Cross Farm community shares and bring about economic, ecological and community renewal in the countryside.
+Become a positive change-maker by investing in the Biodynamic Land Trust community shares for Huxhams Cross Farm to bring about economic, ecological and community renewal in the countryside.

 Tenanted by sustainability experts, the Apricot Centre, the farm is weaving biodynamic and permaculture farming and healing the land.

-Support the next phase of Huxhams Cross Farm
+Support the Training and Wellbeing Apricot centre at Huxhams Cross Farm

 Invest in the land